The Children's Center Philosophy

 What is an accredited center?

 The Children's Center is a state-licensed program that is also accredited by the National Academy of Early Childhood Programs.
 The Children's Center has been accredited since 1989.
-We are proud to be re- accredited by new NAEYC system in the Fall of 2007 for the sixth time.
+We are proud to have been re- accredited by NAEYC system in the September 2012 for the seventh time.
 Accreditation is a "voluntary, comprehensive process of internal self-study, with invited external professional review to verify compliance with the Academy's Criteria for High Quality Early Childhood Programs, and a compliance with the criteria" (NAYEC, 1991).
 The standards for accreditation are more difficult to achieve than the standards for state licensing.
 Ratios of teachers to children must be lower, group size smaller, educational level of teachers higher, and there is a much greater emphasis on the interactions between the staff, parents, and the children.
 If parents are interested in reviewing the state standards of the criteria for accreditation, please stop in the office to peruse the materials.